hullw-lab/assignment3/README.md

 ## Challenges Faced During Implementation

-- **torchtext version issues**: The version installed (0.6.0) was really old and didn't support the modern API at all. `WikiText2(split="train")` didn't work, and `build_vocab_from_iterator` didn't accept `min_freq` as an argument.
-I had to completely rewrite the data loading code and build a custom `Vocab` class from scratch using `collections.Counter`.
+- **torchtext version issues**: The version installed (0.6.0) was really old and didn't support the modern API at all.
+WikiText2(split="train") didn't work, and build_vocab_from_iterator didn't accept min_freq as an argument.
+I had to completely rewrite the data loading code and build a custom Vocab class from scratch using collections.Counter.
 - **Dataset downloading**: The WikiText-2 raw files kept returning 404 errors from different URLs.
 Eventually I just downloaded the data from HuggingFace as parquet files and read them with pandas, which bypassed the torchtext dataset API entirely.
 - **GPU not being used**: PyTorch was defaulting to CPU even though my machine has a GPU.
 Turned out the installed version was the CPU-only build.
-Had to uninstall and reinstall with `--index-url https://download.pytorch.org/whl/cu130` to get CUDA working.
+Had to uninstall and reinstall with --index-url https://download.pytorch.org/whl/cu130 to get CUDA working.
 - **One-hot memory**: A 29,473 x 29,473 identity matrix takes up a lot of memory.
 I had to reduce the hidden size to 128 and use only one layer for the one-hot GRU model to avoid running out of VRAM.
-- **API deprecations**: `ReduceLROnPlateau` no longer accepts `verbose=True` in newer PyTorch, and `global` declarations in Python 3.13 have to come before any use of the variable in the same function.
+- **API deprecations**: ReduceLROnPlateau no longer accepts verbose=True in newer PyTorch, and global declarations in Python 3.13 have to come before any use of the variable in the same function.
 Both caused errors that had to be fixed.
 - **spaCy models**: The German spaCy model (`de_core_news_sm`) couldn't be installed with the normal one-liner command on Windows.
 Had to install it directly from the GitHub release URL using pip.

 ##  Limitations of the Considered Models